-Balancing school, family, friends, and a career requires time, effort, and a bit of juggling.
+Balancing school with the other demands of your life requires time, effort, and a bit of juggling.
 But while finding the perfect balance can be a challenge, it’s far from unattainable.
-Consider the following tips to get more out of grad school (and life).
+Consider the following tips to get more out of grad school (and everything else on your plate).

-Before your classes begin, set expectations with yourself, family, friends, and colleagues (if that applies).
+Before your classes begin, set expectations with yourself, family, friends, and colleagues.
 Earning a master’s degree is about more than attending class, completing assigned reading, and taking tests — team-based projects are an essential part of the tight-knit, interactive learning experience at the W. P. Carey School, and as such your schedule must allow for meetings or calls with teammates.

 Program obligations may limit your ability to partake in spontaneous trips or outings, but this doesn’t mean your downtime lacks importance.
-Make an effort to prioritize obligations, take time to recharge, and communicate with your spouse, parents, friends, boss, and co-workers should conflicts arise.
+Make an effort to prioritize obligations, take time to recharge, and communicate with your spouse, parents, friends, and others should conflicts arise.

 Exercise can help you make it through a particularly trying day or project, so you might want to reserve a little time for a daily walk, jog, or bike ride.
 With the rigors of your schedule, getting even a little exercise (and making room for it in your schedule) will help you focus and give you more energy from program start to finish.